Country of origin: cambodia

 [i] And your family was…

 [r] My family, there was my father, my grandfather, my mother and my brothers and sisters, we lived together.
-We were trading.
+We were in business.

-[i] Which of your family first came to live in Cambodia?
+[i] Who in your family first came to live in Cambodia?

 [r] In Cambodia, we have always lived in Cambodia.